A Suicide Note

 Bayou was founded by Israel and two other co-founders in 1997 and attracted both wealthy individuals and institutions for its continuous stream of stable returns, based on Israel’s proprietary investment strategy.
 However, Bayou quickly ran into trouble at a very early stage and continued to generate losses over the next 7 years; however, the investors were kept in the dark by the seemingly profitable monthly NAV statements and year-end financial statements.
 In the end, the money was running out more quickly than Bayou could cover it up.

 The firm I was working for at the time (the “Firm”) had been an investor of Bayou’s funds when I joined.
-The atmosphere of the Firm was far from open; no one seemed keen enough to interfere in the matter of hedge fund due diligence with the Director of Research, including Bayou.
-Therefore, when he asked me to assist in requesting the financial statements from Bayou, it was almost the first time for me to open Bayou’s due diligence files.
+There was an atmosphere nobody should be involved with a hedge funds, of which Director of Research was in charge; and Bayou was one of them.
+Therefore, when he asked me to help him requesting financial statements from Bayou, it was almost the first time for me to open Bayou’s due diligence files.

-In the May of 2005, I was beginning to get nervous because Bayou’s financial statements were late by about a month.
-Cayman-based hedge funds are usually required to submit financial statements with the Cayman Islands Monetary Authority (“CIMA”) by June 30 (Box 1); however, Bayou’s offshore funds in Cayman Islands had previously submitted their financial statements in April, I skeptically dialed the phone number of Bayou’s investor relations:
+In the May of 2005, I was wondering why Bayou’s financial statements were so late this year.
+Cayman-based hedge funds are usually required to submit financial statements with the Cayman Islands Monetary Authority (“CIMA”) by June 30 (Box 1), and Bayou’s offshore funds in Cayman Islands had previously submitted their financial statements in April, I reluctantly dialed the phone number of Bayou’s investor relations.